avinlg/infoprompt/README.md

  A small, informative Bash prompt package.

+ The prompt is git-aware and shows virtual environment information, exit codes, branch/status, and emojis to help readability.

+## Features
+- Git branch, status, and merge conflict detection
+- Python virtual environment name
+- Last command exit code (if nonzero)
+- Time, user, host, working directory
+- Colorful and emoji-rich, designed for dark terminals

+## Requirements

+- A Linux system with Bash (tested on Ubuntu/Debian).
+- `apt` / `dpkg` for package installation (for the APT route).
+- Optional: `gpg` to import the signing key when using the signed repo.

 ## Installation (recommended: via APT)

 Add the repository signing key and repository, then install with `apt`: